omri374/moda/README.md

 # Moda
-Models and evaluation framework for trending topics detection
+Models and evaluation framework for trending topics detection.
+It can also be used for anomaly detection.

 Moda is a set of models capable of detecting trending topics.
 Currently supported models:
 - Moving Average based Seasional Decomposition (wrapping statsmodels.seasonal_decompose)